How Quick Became a Leader in Global Priority Shipping and Logistics With Loyalty and Long-Term Thinking

 But our drive into the 21st century wasn’t all smooth.
 There was a time when the hardware was bad and it kept us up at night.
 One big project stands out in my mind, where we’d tried everything: IBM, Motorola, even some stuff from HP.
 But we needed a serious upgrade, so we decided to put our Universe system on Sun Microsystems servers running Solaris.

-Like I said, I taught myself a lot of things.
+As I said, I taught myself a lot of things.
 I like to read, and I try to keep up with technology.
 I’m good at research, and I know how to follow directions.
-But I don’t know about every technology option out there, and some projects are just too difficult and time consuming to do internally.
+But I don’t know about every technology option out there, and some projects are just too difficult and time-consuming to do internally.

 Embrace new technology.
 Do research.
 Teach yourself.
 If you can’t find answers, find the people who can.